bureado/awesome-software-supply-chain-security/README.md

   * Read: [Using Landlock to Sandbox GNU Make](https://justine.lol/make/)
 * [veraison/veraison: Project Veraison will build software components that can be used to build Attestation Verification Services](https://github.com/veraison/veraison)
 * [Changelog](https://www.pantsbuild.org/docs/changelog) for [Pants 2: The ergonomic build system](https://www.pantsbuild.org/)
+* [Bazel](https://bazel.build/) is an open source build and test tool similar to Make, Maven, and Gradle

 Also see: